Who is an Educator?

-Educators come in many different forms, from a parent/guardian, a youth/ Community worker and a teacher.
+Educators come in many different forms, from a parent/guardian, a youth/ community worker or a teacher.
 Each of these educators is important because their decision sand reactions can influence the person they are working with.
 Below are some simple tips an educator can use to build up their confidence and reach their full potential:

 It is exactly what is says on the tin ‘Support the student to find their strength'.
 Once the student recognises their strength their confidence will be able to grow.
 Their newfound strength empowers them to perform better.